dainst/idai-field/README.md

     style D fill:#008B00
 ```

-### Using a <span style="color: #008B00;">Desktop</span> client as a pseudo proxy server
+### Using a <span style="color: #008B00;">Field Desktop</span> installation as a pseudo proxy server

-If bandwidth is a concern on excavation, you may also use a Desktop PC/Laptop on site running the desktop client as a local 'pseudo server' to collect data and facilitate syncing to your institution's FieldHub server.
+If bandwidth is a concern on excavation, you may also use a desktop PC or laptop on site running Field Desktop as a local 'pseudo server' to collect data and facilitate syncing to your institution's FieldHub server.
 This will reduce redundant upload/download bandwith usage compared to the topology variant above.

 ```mermaid
 flowchart LR;